mcl-uk/RSA_in_plain_python/README.md

-A public key crypto system allows Alice to send a secret message to Bob through an open channel safe in the knowledge that only Bob can read it - but WITHOUT them having to pre-share a secret key.
+A public key crypto system allows Alice to send a secret message to Bob through an open channel safe in the knowledge that only Bob can read it - and _without_ requiring a pre-shared secret key.
 Instead, Bob prepares in advance two (carefully chosen) keys, one which he keeps secret and one which he openly publishes.
-Alice can then use Bob's public key to encode her message, while Bob uses his secret key to decode it.
-It is not possible to decode the message knowing only the public key.
+Alice can then use Bob's public key to encode her message, while Bob uses his secret key to decode it. <b>It is not possible to decode the message knowing only the public key</b>.
 It was the RSA algorithm that first made this amazing feat possible.

 Think about it, it really is amazing!